koka-lang/koka/readme.md

 &nbsp;

-# Koka: a functional language with effects
+# Koka: a Functional Language with Effects

 _Koka v2 is a research language that currently under heavy development with the new C backend_
 _Latest release_: v2.1.6, 2021-06-10 ([Install]).